These "musings" are short articles on select topics.

 Which brings us to the other question - "Why do I need to meditate at all if I'm always mindful?"
 Because you - like the rest of us - aren't always mindful!

-We spend most of our day following our minds wherever they lead.
+We spend most of our day lost in our minds.
 We dwell on the past, stress about the future, or escape to an alternate reality (fantasize/daydream).
 Most of us don't even realize the extent to which this happens, because we are usually not aware of what our minds are doing; we just follow them wherever they lead.

-If you truly examine where you are at any given moment during the day, however, you will likely find you are lost in thought about something that isn't related to the present moment.
+If you truly examine where you are at any given moment during the day, however, you will likely find you are caught up in thought about something that isn't related to the present moment.

 Meditation trains you to get better at being mindful (remember, you are developing a skill).
 Just like anything else in life - excelling in sports, doing well at work, getting smarter, improving relationships - you have to practice.
 It's very rare you just "show up" and are good at something.
 Meditation is the practice.

 There aren't any shortcuts.
 But, don't look at meditating as a chore.
 Instead, view it as a way of being.
-You are lessening the self-imposed suffering that results from being caught up in your mind.
+And, this way of being can deliver liberation from stress, anxiety, and the other struggles your mind creates in your life.

 note - read the follow-up to this musing: How to meditate - short and simple.